doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 * From the Catalog:
     1. In the Data Sources section, choose Catalog > Data Classes
-    2. Click the "+" icon next to an entity selection to designate it as data source
+    2. Click the "+" icon next to a dataclass
+    3. Select Entity or Entity Selection and click **Confirm**.
+The newly created Entity or Entity selection now appears as a Remote data source

-* From the Remote data sources:
+* From a Remote data source, click the "+" icon:
-Click the "+" icon next to an entity selection to designate an entity as data source.
+    * next to an entity selection to create an entity
+    * next to an entity's relation to create an entity selection or an entity

 > Unexposed data sources appear in the IDE but are greyed out